Small Business Owners

 Ask a business owner what keeps them up at night, and many will respond with “There aren’t enough hours in the day,” or “I just can’t seem to get out from under all the work I have to do.”
 It appears that small business owners still haven’t mastered the fine arts of time management and workforce productivity.

-As the end of 2020 approaches and businesses prepare for the holiday season and the start of a New Year, here are two simple steps owners can take to help them sleep better at night (while solving some of their pain points at the same time):
+Here are two simple steps owners can take to help them sleep better at night (while solving some of their pain points at the same time):

 Review and Upgrade Your Technology – Given the importance of tech in your business, and how affordable most of it is today, getting annual upgrades for computers, smartphones, and other devices is a solid investment.
 I have a client that runs much of her business from a smartphone—which is in constant need of a charge.
 She’s had the phone for just over one year, and the battery is already shot.
 Unfortunately, she claims not to have the time to get a new one even though I’ve pointed out several times how much the current phone is slowing down her ability to interact with employees, customers, and vendors.
 This needs to be a priority in her business.